1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 >
 > &mdash; &lt;&lt;Code Complete&gt;&gt; Steve McConnell

 Why the latter example is better than former example?
-After all, the former example is also organized by certain rule, it's not messy at all.
+After all, the former example is also organized by certain rule, it's, on the surface, not messy at all.
 If to explain it, I think the key point is relationship.

 If use some lines to denote the implicit relationship, that would be like this: